Sigrid Gillner

 Sigrid Maria Fredrika Gillner-Ringenson (1891-1975) was a Swedish politician of the Social Democratic Party.

 She was MP of the Second Chamber of the Parliament of Sweden from 1932 to 1936.

+In 1935, however, she left the Social Democratic Party and kept her seat as an independent for the term 1935-1936, attracting controversy as an admirer of Adolf Hitler.